 For the symposium, we asked Dartmouth students what water means to them.
 Some students also took the #dirtywaterchallenge to drink faux-dirty water in an effort to bring awareness to the communities struggling with water contamination.

-King also helped to organize a forum at Southern Methodist University with the Clements Center on “Why Standing Rock Matters” in October 2016.
+In October 2016, King helped to organize a forum at Southern Methodist University with the Clements Center on “Why Standing Rock Matters.”
 See the forum on YouTube by clicking on the following link: Why Standing Rock Matters.
 The Dallas News covered the event in Oil Safety or Environmental Racism?
 Sicangu Lakota elder and leader Leonard Crow Dog dedicated the forum as recorded in this video (click on link): Why Standing Rock Matters.

-King has organized panels and forums relating to Navajo perspectives and voices of the Bears Ears National Monument.
+King has organized panels and forums relating to Diné perspectives and voices of the Bears Ears National Monument.
 You can watch the panel, “Navajo Voices on Bears Ears” (by clicking on the given link), which occurred at the University of Utah on October 11, 2017.